 Transaction Expense Ratio (TER)

 Believe it or not, costs of transactions that are required to run a fund are not included in the MER.
 This is a transaction cost incurred when a fund buys or sells securities held by the fund.
 Transaction Expense Ratio is a separate and additional fee that is disclosed in the prospectus but is not included in the total MER.
 Some equity funds can have a TER over 0.15% if they are holding straight equities.
 If the fund holds only bonds or is a fund of funds, it is likely to have a TER that is close to 0.
 Although, if the fund is holding straight individual position, its TER should be taken into account.

 Sometimes, when the company expects you to buy/sell securities inside your account on a regular basis, they will charge you an inactivity fee if you do not.
 This fee is oftentimes equivalent of the commission for 1-5 trades per quarter.
 A lot of discount brokerage firms have an account size above which they waive inactivity fees, but some charge it regardless.

 Beware of inactivity fees if you do not plan on trading for a prolonged period in your brokerage accounts.

 Fees and transactions costs associated with investing are often confusing and convoluted and it’s important to understand how these fees impact you in the long-term.
 When meeting with your financial advisor carefully review the costs associated with your funds.
 For this reason, WealthBar strives for complete transparency and will not charge you any hidden fees.

 Still, have questions about your WealthBar portfolio?
 Just login to your WealthBar dashboard to review your portfolio’s performance and to talk to your advisor.
 Not yet a client?
-Signup here and receive a complimentary online personal financial planning session with one of our expert financial advisors.
+WealthBar clients get access to unlimited financial planning.
+Sign up here.